Healthy Homes Assessment Newtown

 Home Assessments Newtown for Rental Properties

-There are a myriad of things to check during the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a myriad of things you should look for in the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
 The most common are:

-The consequences of not having a Healthy Home with regard to lawful Residential Tenancies Act and consequently being on the wrong side of a Tenancy solutions ruling can have a significant impact for landlords and property managers.
-For specialist advice get in touch today and book your rental properties house assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist advice, call now and schedule your rental property house assessment.

 home assessments for rental properties